Education on Firearm Injury Prevention Policy

 E - CAP law below age 18 AND only after child accesses firearm.

-F - No Law
+F - No CAP Law

-Education on Policy:
+Education on Policy Series:

-This 6-part series will prepare medical students and healthcare professionals to be knowledgeable and effective advocates for evidence-based secure firearm storage and child access prevention policies.
+Listen to this 4-part series will prepare medical students and healthcare professionals to be knowledgeable and effective advocates for evidence-based secure firearm storage and child access prevention policies.

 Think critically and independently about the secure storage law in your state